Nike Air Zoom Terra Kiger 7 - Women's Review

 Comfort and Fit

 We appreciate the lightweight appeal and responsive cushioning that makes this shoe comfortable for long distances — depending on if the fit works for your foot.
 The newest design is longer, which offers a more versatile fit than it has in the past.
-The heel doesn’t pinch and will keep your foot in place.
-On the downhill, our feet didn’t slip forward either.
+The heel doesn't pinch and will keep your foot in place.
+On the downhill, our feet didn't slip forward either.
 Our only issue with the fit is the lack of volume (still) in the forefoot.
-While it feels a touch wider than it has in the past, there isn’t much top to bottom room, which doesn’t accommodate a thicker foot.
+While it feels a touch wider than in the past, there isn't much top to bottom room, which doesn't accommodate a thicker foot.
 Our testers with a slim, narrow foot love the fit of this shoe, which converts to better performance across the board.
 On the other hand, testers with a wider foot loathed putting it on.
 Overall, make sure the shoe fits.
-This version is true to size as well.
+This version is true to size.

-While this shoe has always been touted as lightweight, the newest version now sits at a “regular” weight earning it an average score in this category.
-It’s a little heavier than it’s been in the past, but it still feels extremely lightweight when in use.
+While this shoe has always been touted as lightweight, the newest version now sits at a "regular" weight earning it an average score in this category.
+It's a little heavier than it's been in the past, but it still feels exceptionally lightweight when in use.
 The weight is distributed nicely, inspiring quick turnover and faster cadence on the trail.